-The Company's financial statements have been prepared and presented on a basis assuming it continues as a going concern.
-During the years ended December 31, 2019 and 2018, the Company incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and cash flows, respectively.
-At December 31, 2019, the Company had an accumulated deficit of \$217.5 million and it expects to incur losses for the immediate future.
+The Company's consolidated financial statements have been prepared and presented on a basis assuming it continues as a going concern.
+During the years ended December 31, 2020 and 2019, the Company incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and cash flows, respectively.
+At December 31, 2020, the Company had an accumulated deficit of \$233.3 million and it expects to incur losses for the immediate future.
 To date, the Company has been funded by debt and equity financings, and although the Company believes that it will be able to successfully fund its operations, there can be no assurance that it will be able to do so or that it will ever operate profitably.
-These factors raise substantial doubt about the Company's ability to continue as a going concern through the next twelve months.